 Consequently, we can learn to reframe our thinking to generate a greater sense of acceptance.
 Similarly, as our mind projects us forward to worry about the future, mindfulness techniques can help pulling thoughts back to the here and now.
 CBT prompts thinking to be mindful, to focus on the present without worry about the future.

 Rewiring the brain

-The positive effects of CBT are well documented in clinical trials.
-It is a powerful technique which trains the brain to challenge and change habitual responses.
+The positive effects of CBT are demonstrated in clinical trials.
+It provides a powerful technique which trains the brain to challenge and change habitual responses.
 CBT has an incredibly powerful effect, not only lifting our mood, but improving resilience both mentally and physically.